Ice Fishing Calories Burned Calculator

 How many calories does ice fishing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 73 calories during 30 minutes of ice fishing.
-This is based on a MET value of 2.
+A person weighing 160 lbs (73 kg) burns approximately 76 calories during 30 minutes of ice fishing.
+This is based on a MET value of 2 for ice fishing.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of ice fishing?

-The MET (Metabolic Equivalent of Task) value for ice fishing is 2.
+The default MET (Metabolic Equivalent of Task) value for ice fishing is 2, while the selected training style uses MET 2.
 This means ice fishing burns 2 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is ice fishing good for weight loss?